Evidence for God's Existence

 I cannot prove beyond the possibility of doubt — in a way that will convince all philosophers that the Rocky Mountains are really here as a mind-independent object.
 I cannot prove that the entire universe did not pop into existence five minutes ago and that all of our apparent memories are not illusions.
 I cannot prove that the other people you see on campus have minds.
 Perhaps they are very clever robots.

-There is no interesting philosophical conclusion that can be proven beyond the possibility of doubt.
-So the fact that arguments for the existence of God do not produce mathematical certainty does not by itself weaken the case for God’s existence.
+There are few interesting philosophical conclusions that can be proven beyond the possibility of doubt.
+So, the fact that arguments for the existence of God do not produce mathematical certainty does not by itself weaken the case for God’s existence.
 It simply places the question of God’s existence in the same category as other questions such as that of the existence of the external, mind-independent world and the question of how we know other people have minds.

 So how can we know that God exists?
 Instead of looking for undoubtable conclusions, we weigh evidence and consider alternatives.
 Which alternative best fits the evidence?
 We will choose one alternative or another.
 There is no neutral ground.